 Technology and Instructional Support

 The professional staff in UNE’s Center for Excellence in Teaching and Learning (CETL) and Information Technology Services (ITS) created a comprehensive array of resources for faculty and students regarding remote teaching and learning in spring 2020.
 These resources have continually been updated since that time and are now focused on providing support for faculty to implement the curriculum delivery plan outlined in Section III.A of this plan.
 Additional support has been added in the form of a self-paced course on fully online course design, a companion site on hybrid course design, and workshops and resources on forms of blended instruction.
 ITS and CETL continue to provide virtual group tutorials, one-on-one consultations, drop-in help desk hours, etc., on topics ranging from assessment with virtual proctoring to effective use of Zoom.
-These sessions include valuable lessons learned from an extensive survey of faculty, professional staff, and students after the move to remote instruction this past spring.
+These sessions include valuable lessons learned from an extensive survey of faculty, professional staff, and students after the move to remote instruction spring of 2020.

 Student Counseling Center

-Professional staff in the Counseling Center will provide the majority of sessions with students via Zoom.
+Professional staff in the Counseling Center provide the majority of sessions with students via Zoom.
 Protocols have been established for students who require face-to-face consultations, and physical adjustments have been made to office spaces to remain compliant with social distancing guidelines, while maintaining client confidentiality.
 Policies and procedures were also developed that address emergency mental health needs of students in crisis and that require face-to-face intervention.
 These policies and procedures will outline a response that addresses student needs while also minimizing risk to Counseling, Health Services, Security, or Housing professional staff.

 Student Access Center